atomisthq/docs/docs/index.md

 -   Creating a RESTful microservice with a single click using an Atomist Button.
--   Using Atomist Editors to perform common tasks on your source code repository, e.g., configuring and enabling a [Travis CI][travis] build or updating a [Docker][docker] base image to the desired version.
+-   Using Rug editors to perform common tasks on your source code repository, e.g., configuring and enabling a [Travis CI][travis] build or updating a [Docker][docker] base image to the desired version.
--   Ensuring a project conforms with your standards using an Atomist Reviewer.
+-   Ensuring a project conforms with your standards using an Rug reviewer.
 -   Managing a service life cycle, from commits to CI builds to deployments and releases to alerts and corrective action with the Atomist bot.